Friendly Fonts

 Balancing friendly fonts in branding

-Friendly fonts are best used for headlines, pull quotes, and posters because they can be harder to read as body copy.
-When using friendly type for headlines, avoid text fonts seeking attention.
+Many friendly fonts are display fonts and therefore best used for headlines, pull quotes, and posters because they can be harder to read as body copy.
+When using these typefaces for headlines, avoid also having text fonts that seek attention.
 Instead, for your font pairing, select a serif font for text to add professionalism and sophistication to a brand style.
 Alternatively, a minimal sans-serif type with a geometric feel will stay in the design’s background and allow the friendly font to shine.

 Another way to balance friendly fonts is by picking a color palette that’s a bit more muted in one direction, such as a dark green paired with a brighter blue; see the example “Pout,” reverse-contrast logotype, in the collection above.